 Visiting and Volunteering at School

 We invite you to come to school to visit and volunteer.
 When you arrive, please enter through the front doors.
 All other doors in the building are locked for safety.
-Teri Mays and Kim Vermillion, our wonderful secretaries, will be in the office to greet you and have you sign in each time you work or visit the school.
+Ann Crawford and Dawn Gunther, our wonderful secretaries, will be in the office to greet you and have you sign in each time you work or visit the school.
 All visitors and volunteers must wear a name badge when you are in the building or on a field trip with your child's class.

 Questions / Communication

 Developing a relationship with you is very important to our school staff.
 The communication between you, your child and your child's teacher is important to your child's education.
 Be sure to call, email or write a note if you have any questions, concerns or compliments.
 Having accurate information will aid both you and our staff in working together to meet your child's needs.
 You can reach your child's teacher by calling the school office and accessing the extension to their classroom.
 Individual teachers do not have individual phone numbers.
 The staff is committed to returning phone messages as soon as possible.
 If you have an urgent message or need, please call the school office number 503-673-7950.